Forms & Deadlines

 Required for projects using hazardous chemicals, activities or devices and must be completed and signed by the DS or QS BEFORE experimentation begins.

-4. Human Subject and Informed Consent
+4. Human Participants and Informed Consent

 This page, along with the research plan, is submitted by the student researcher to explain to the IRB to explain how the safety and well being of the test subjects and the confidentiality of results will be ensured.
 The IRB reviews the project, checks the risk level and determines if written documentation of consent/permission is required.
 Each IRB member signs with the date they approve this project.
 This review and the date signed must be BEFORE experimentation begins.

 When required by the IRB, a written informed consent/parental permission form is used to explain very completely to the research subject and their parent/guardian exactly what will happen to the subject in the project.
 (See Sample Informed Consent Form.)
 Questionnaires, sample tests, etc. MUST be given to the IRB and to the parent/guardian.
 If the subject wishes to participate and when required, the parent/guardian also agrees, they each sign with the date that they approve.
 (BEFORE experimentation begins).
 Click here for a: Sample Informed Consent Form.

 This form is filled out by the student researcher when the experiment is conducted in a Non-Regulated Research Site such as home or school and describes the housing and care for the animals.
 The SRC reviews this document and determines the level of supervision required for the study and signs and dates BEFORE experimentation begins.
 The bottom of the form is filled out by the veterinarian and/or designated supervisor and is signed and dated when they approve this project with these housing conditions.
 (BEFORE experimentation begins.)